noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 ```
 ## push notifications
 ### google overlords best practices
-	- use notifications wisely, theyshould be timely, precise and relevant
+	- use notifications wisely, they should be timely, precise and relevant
 		- timeley: displayed at the right time for time sensitive events
 		- precise: offer enough info so that the user can make a decision without clicking through to the app
 		- relevant - make the notification relevant to the users needs